-Installing each of this software separately is quite difficult for beginners.
+Installing each of these software separately is quite difficult for beginners.
 That’s why WAMP is here to help you as a beginner!

 WAMP makes it easy to build a WordPress website on your computer.
 There are certainly some other tools in the market like XAMPP, but WAMP is broadly recognized for the best support.
 Anyway, the differences between them are not so huge.
 You can rely on both of them.